 Language: The official language in Vietnam is Vietnamese.
 Some Chinese, English and French are spoken.
 Tour guides can also speak Russian and Japanese.
 Numerous ethnic languages are also spoken in parts.

-Entry requirements for Americans: US passport holders must have a passport valid for 6 months beyond intended stay.
-Visas are required.
+Entry requirements for Americans: Visas are required.
+US passport holders must have a passport valid for a minimum of 30 days beyond the expirty of the visa.

-Entry requirements for UK nationals: UK passport holders must have a passport valid for six months beyond arrival date, and a visa is required.
-E-visas can be obtained before departure.
-Passengers must have a printed e-visa confirmation.
-Visas are not required for stays of up to 15 days for UK Citizens.
+Entry requirements for UK nationals: Visas are required.
+Passports must be valid for a minimum of 30 days beyond the expirty of the visa.
 Visas are not required for stays of up to 30 days for UK nationals arriving at Phu Quoc (PQC).

 Passport/Visa Note: Although officially Vietnam demands six months' of validity on passports, passports valid for at least one month after expiry date of visa will be accepted.
 Nationals of a handful of countries only require three months of passport validity.
 All visitors must have sufficient funds for the duration of their stay, onward or return tickets, and all documents needed for next destination.
 Visitors should hold a spare passport photograph on arrival in Vietnam for use on the immigration form that must be filled out.
 They should retain the yellow portion of their immigration Arrival-Departure card on entry to Vietnam, as this is required for exit.
 Visitors coming from countries with no Vietnamese diplomatic representation will be issued a visa on arrival, provided the visitor is holding a letter from Vietnamese Immigration confirming this.
 It is highly recommended that travellers' passports have at least six months' validity remaining after the intended date of departure from their travel destination.
 Immigration officials often apply different rules to those stated by travel agents and official sources.